EricKrouss/not-twitter/README.md

-But the data comes from Bluesky/AT Protocol, not the platform currently doing side quests as a finance app, video app, hiring app, banking app, and public group chat for people who reply "interesting" to everything.
+But the data comes from Bluesky/AT Protocol, not the platform currently doing side quests as a finance app, video app, hiring app, banking app, and public group chat for people who reply "concerning" to everything.

 ## Why?

-Because sometimes you want the old Twitter shape without the new Twitter smell.
+Because sometimes you want the old social app experience without the new "Everything App" smell.

 Also because making a Bluesky client that looks like Twitter is objectively funny.
-It is the software equivalent of wearing fake glasses and saying, "Twitter?
-Never heard of her."

 ## Development